AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 other fields), which may not be a simple scalar field, it can be

-While doing so, the probability that quantum
+At the same time, the probability that quantum

 fluctuations (which

-are large only at the energy density of the emerging universe r > ~ r
+are large only at the energy density of the emerging universe r > ~ rp) lead to the formation of an

 inflation-expanding universe, it is significant only if the

-quantum formation of the universe at V ( j )
+formation of the universe at V(j)

-<< m p 4 is significantly lower *).
+<< mp4 is significantly lower *).
 Given

-characteristic magnitude of l <~ l p @ 10 -33 cm.
+from the characteristic size of l <~ lp @ 10-33 cm.

 *) Assuming that the quantum